sphinx-doc/sphinx/Doc-3k/library/simplehttpserver.rst

 .. sectionauthor:: Moshe Zadka <moshez@zadka.site.co.il>

-The :mod:`SimpleHTTPServer` module defines a request-handler class, interface- compatible with :class:`BaseHTTPServer.BaseHTTPRequestHandler`, that serves files only from a base directory.
+The :mod:`SimpleHTTPServer` module defines a request-handler class, interface-compatible with :class:`BaseHTTPServer.BaseHTTPRequestHandler`, that serves files only from a base directory.

 The :mod:`SimpleHTTPServer` module defines the following class: